Three (3) Basic Points to Consider When Bringing a Hedgehog Home.

-There are a few things to keep in mind when preparing to bring your hedgehog home, as well as some things to be aware of to help him get settled in to his new home.
+There are a few things to keep in mind before this to happen as well as some things to be aware of to help him get settled in comfortable and easy way.

-The best option for taking your hedgehog home safely is with a caring cage, such as a plastic cat carrier.
+The best option for taking your hedgehog home safely is with a caring cage, similar to the ones used for cats.

 Layer the carrier with a few small blankets or fleece fabric to allow your new hedgehog to snuggle in and get comfortable during the ride.

-Key to helping your hedgehog adjust to his new environment is allowing him to bond with you and whoever else will be commonly taking care of him.
+Key to helping your hedgehog adjust to the new environment is allowing to bond with you and whoever else will be commonly taking care of him.